Adetowobola/Diamond_Prediction/README.md

 3MTT Programme

+Python was the primary tool used

+Random Forest model was used

-solved Class project by Hannah Igboke Tutor at Darey.io
+This Class project was solved following step by step guide of Tutor Hannah Igboke at Darey.io programme sponsored by 3MTT Nigeria